 5. Go to a Recruitment Agency

 A recruitment agency is most likely to have very many potential jobs available.
-However when signing up with an agency, you will have to part with certain amount of money in order for them to look for a job for you.
+However, when signing up with an agency, you will have to part with a certain amount of money in order for them to look for a job on your behalf.
 This is however good because they will call you up when they find a job that fits your qualifications.
-Before paying, ensure that the agency is legally registered as there are many fraudulent agencies conning desperate job seekers.
+Before paying, ensure that the agency is legally registered as there are many fraudulent agencies conning desperate job seekers today.